Strong Determinism: Introduction

 \section{Introduction}

-Determinism is a familiar notion that connects with some central topics in philosophy, such as free will, causation, and laws of nature.
-Super-determinism is not as familiar but much discussed in the foundations of physics literature.
-In contrast, strong determinism is less well known in both philosophy and foundations of physics.
+Over the last few decades, there has been significant progress in our understanding of determinism, its embodiments in concrete physical theories, and its relevance to long-standing issues in philosophy.\footnote{See for example \cite{earman1986primer, beebee2002humean, hoefer2002freedom, ismael2016physics, callender2017makes}, and \cite{loewer2020mentaculus}.
+See \cite{sep-determinism-causal} for an overview. } Moreover, we have seen a growing interest in super-determinism.\footnote{For recent discussions about super-determinism, see \x{\cite{hooft2014cellular}}, \cite{hossenfelder2020rethinking, ChenBell}, and \x{\cite{baas2021does}}. } In contrast, strong determinism has received little attention.
+In this paper, I want to examine what it is and how it impacts some of the central issues in metaphysics and philosophy of science.

-In this paper, I focus on strong determinism.
-According to \cite{roger1989emperor}, it is ``not just a matter of the future being determined by the past; the \textit{entire history of the universe is fixed}, according to some precise mathematical scheme, for all time'' (emphasis original, p.432).
-While Penrose defines strong determinism in terms of \textit{mathematical schemes}, I define it in terms of \textit{fundamental laws}: a strongly deterministic theory of physics is one that, according to its fundamental laws, permits exactly one nomologically possible world; our world is strongly deterministic just in case it is the only nomologically possible world.
-Importantly, we expect fundamental laws to be simple, which explains why strong determinism is difficult to achieve.
-As Penrose points out, the idea expressed by Einstein and quoted in the epigraph may be strong determinism.\footnote{This quote in the epigraph is from \cite[p.xii]{holton1978scientific}.
-However, given Einstein's interests in Spinoza's philosophy \cite[p.309]{holton1982}, it is conceivable that the quote is also related to \textit{Ethics} 1P33 (translated by R. H. M. Elwes): ``Things could not have been brought into being by God in any manner or in any order different from that which has in fact obtained.''
-I thank Don Rutherford for pointing me to this passage in \textit{Ethics}.}
+Strong determinism, according to \cite{roger1989emperor}, is ``not just a matter of the future being determined by the past; the \textit{entire history of the universe is fixed}, according to some precise mathematical scheme, for all time'' (emphasis original, p.432).
+This definition, I argue, risks trivializing the distinction between determinism and strong determinism.
+My first task is to define strong determinism in terms of \textit{fundamental laws}: a strongly deterministic theory of physics is one that, according to its fundamental laws, permits exactly one nomologically possible world; our world is strongly deterministic just in case it is the only nomologically possible world.
+Importantly, we expect fundamental laws to be simple, which partly explains why strong determinism is difficult to achieve.

-As I explain, strong determinism goes beyond determinism and is distinct from super-determinism.
-It should be of interest to those who work in the intersection of philosophy and physics and may also be of general interest.
-If strong determinism is possible, it has significant consequences.